NuSTAR/nuskybgd-py/README.md

 }
 ```

-Run `nuskybgd fit` directing stdout to a log file, then check the log to see
+Then, run `nuskybgd fit`, directing stdout to a log file.
+Check the log to see
 if the task encountered any problems.
+Most of the logged output comes from
+Xspec.

 ```
 # In event_cl/bgd/
 nuskybgd fit bgdinfo.json savefile=IC342bgd >& fitab.log
 ```

-After successfully running `nuskybgd fit`, the save file can be loaded in
+After successfully running `nuskybgd fit`, the save file (in this case,
-Xspec to recreate the same state.
-From there, the user can examine and tweak
+`IC342bgd.xcm`) can be loaded in Xspec to recreate the same state.
+From there,
-with the model.
-They can also save a modified version of it, preferably under
+the user can examine and tweak with the model.
+They can also save a modified
-a different name, to experiment with for the next step.
+version of it, preferably under a different name, to experiment with for the
+next step.

 ```
 # Start xspec, then input these commands